vors/docs-pedantic-ci-demo/docs/New-Greeting.md

 Hello z
 ```

-Greet personz 'a'-'z' and pass the value from the pipeline
+Greet persons 'a'-'z' and pass the value from the pipeline

 ## PARAMETERS